one-among-us/data/people/BI4PBV/page.en.md

 > Good bye, Greenland-1

-## Description
+## Introduction

-Suigetsu, a gentle girl who is active on radio waves.
+Suigetsu was a gentle girl who was active on radio waves.

-Even though she sometimes shows her obsession with technology, is this also her lovely side?
+She sometimes seemed too obsessed with technology.
+However, that was also one aspect of her cuteness.

 <PhotoScroll photos={[
     "${path}/photos/image0.jpg",